baldurk/renderdoc/docs/window/pipeline_state.rst

 Each block is a separate page which contains the relevant state and contents for that piece of the graphics pipeline, with specific details varying by API and the type of data to be displayed.

 The currently selected block is outlined with red, and the page in view reflects the contents of that section of the pipeline.
 Light grey parts of the pipeline are those which are currently active and participating in this drawcall.
-Dark grey parts of the pipeline are not present and can be considered pass-through/do-nothing.
+Dark grey parts of the pipeline are not enabled and can be considered pass-through/do-nothing.

 .. figure:: ../imgs/Screenshots/PipelineBar.png

-	Pipeline: Pictured here, the high-level parts of the D3D11 Pipeline.
+	Pipeline: Pictured here, the high-level parts of the Vulkan Pipeline.

 .. note::

-	In D3D11, the Stream-Out stage is available under the Geometry Shader block, with the buffers being used for stream-out shown.
-Similarly for GL, the transform feedback is listed in the geometry shader block.
+	In D3D11 and OpenGL, the Stream-Out / Transform Feedback stage is available under the Geometry Shader block, with the buffers being used for stream-out shown.

 Pipeline Section Display
 ------------------------

-The pipeline state viewer always displays the state of the pipeline after the execution of the drawcall, as with the other viewers in RenderDoc.
+The pipeline state viewer always displays the state of the pipeline _after_ the execution of the drawcall, as with the other viewers in RenderDoc.

 Any resources that are bound to the pipeline can be opened in more detailed viewers, such as vertex buffers, constant buffers and textures.
 More details of this process can be found in the page :doc:`../how/how_object_details`.